All students enrolled at the Moritz College of Law who have completed at least their first semester of law school are eligible.

 From within the Moritz College of Law:

 - Volunteer Income Tax Assistance, the Pro Bono Research Group, the Public Interest Law Foundation (PILF)(Executive Board only), and mediation in the schools (even if one is also receiving a Certificate in Dispute Resolution);

-- The supervisor of each of the above programs, except PILF, is responsible for submitting each volunteer’s hours to the Director.
+- For JD students, the supervisor of each of the above programs, and students are responsible for submitting each volunteer’s hours to the Director.
 Students who received PILF summer fellowships need to apply separately, but may in fact qualify for some Public Service Fellow hours.
 Please see Cybele Smith if you are not sure about qualifying hours.

 From outside the Moritz College of Law:

 - Volunteer legal or mediation work for a legal services provider which is a non-profit organization or other 501(c)(3) organization, volunteering for a judge, prosecutor, public defender, or other government agency (if the student does not receive academic credit);

 - The duties of the student will be directly and significantly related to legal research and drafting, and/or stages of legislation, regulation, litigation or alternative dispute resolution;